 I learnt one of my first hand posing tips when I was in front of the camera for a professional portrait, and not behind it.

 The photographer was referring to a classic hands-on-the-face pose.
 But the same applies to hands placed anywhere on the body.
-On an arm, for example, the hand can push skin out to the side and make the arm look wider.
+On the arm, for example, the hand can push skin out to the side and make the arm look wider.

-When posing with the arm touching any part of the body, ask the subject to touch lightly.
+When posing with the arm touching any part of the body, ask the model to be gentle.

-The last thing you want is to squish the face while trying what’s actually a lovely traditional pose with the hand on the face.
+The last thing you want is to squish the face while trying a lovely traditional pose with the hand on the face.

-The arms and legs create natural lines in portrait photography.
-Anything the hands are touching is going to draw the eye in the photo.
+The arms and legs create natural lines in portrait photos.
+Anything the hands are touching is drawing the eye in the photo.

-The hands can draw attention to the waist.
+The hands can direct the attention to the waist.
 Or create the illusion of a smaller waist by placing them in a bit from the actual waist.

-That traditional hands-on-the-face pose became a favorite.
-This is because the hands draw the eye up to the face.
+That traditional hands-on-the-face pose became a favourite.
+This is because the hands draw attention to the model’s face.

-In couples photography, the light placement of a hand on a cheek can draw the eye to both faces.
+In couples photography, the light placement of a hand on a cheek can direct the eye to both faces.

-Along the same lines though, avoid placing the hands-on areas that you don’t want to draw attention to.
+Avoid placing the hands on areas that you don’t want to draw attention to.
 Sometimes when I ask a groom to wrap his arms around the bride, his hands end up resting on her stomach.

-Re-directing his hands to the waist draws less attention to the gut.
+Re-directing his hands to the waist draws less attention to the model’s gut.